Certification of Entities in Charge of Maintenance in Great Britain

 What about Brexit?

-The No-deal Safety Regulations will therefore preserve the status quo, so that in the event on a no-deal exit, the situation described above under What is happening now? will continue as present.
+The No-deal Safety Regulations will preserve the current situation.
+So in the event of a no-deal exit, the situation described above will continue.